-- March 4, 2010 was the priority deadline to complete his or her financial aid file to receive maximum consideration for federal or state financial aid for the fall/spring semesters. - Continuing students who wish to apply for Honor's Day Scholarships for the 2011-2012 academic year must have a complete financial aid file by March 4, 2011. - Students who fail to meet the priority deadline should apply as soon as possible or at least within 30-45 days before they need to register for classes to allow for processing time.
+- March 1 is the priority deadline to complete the financial aid file to receive maximum consideration for federal or state financial aid for the fall/spring semesters. - Continuing students who wish to apply for Honor's Day Scholarships for the 2012-2013 academic year must have a complete financial aid file by March 1, 2012. - Students who fail to meet the priority deadline should apply as soon as possible or at least within 30-45 days before they need to register for classes to allow for processing time.
 If financial aid is not awarded and guaranteed by registration, the